roman-milk/roman-milk.github.io/becoming-a-slut-wife-sarah.md

+===

- ****** Becoming a Slut Wife: Sarah Ch.
-04 ****** byJust_Plain_Bob© Sarah got home at twenty after five and began working on the speech she was going to give Brian.
+Sarah got home at twenty after five and began working on the speech she was going to give Brian.
 She would tell him that she loved Tim deeply and didn't want to lose him which is what was sure to happen if she got caught cheating on him.

  "And I would get caught" she would say.
 "Sooner or later I'd make a slip or do something that would make him suspicious.
 The only way to keep that from happening is to stop things right now."